180254/shellyscraper-ile/README.md

 ## configuration

 * Assign a static IP address to your Shelly device(s) on your router.
-* Complete the `shellyscraper.py` script (somewhere at the beginning is the config section).
+* See the description of the `shellyscraper.py` script to learn about the configuration options.
 * Create a docker network and docker volumes for data storage.

 ```shell